CI/CD plugins · REST API

 Configure credentials

-Add your Shift-Left API email and password as scoped secrets — protected GitHub Secrets, GitLab CI/CD variables, CircleCI Contexts, or Bitbucket secured variables.
+Add your Total Shift Left email and password as scoped secrets — protected GitHub Secrets, GitLab CI/CD variables, CircleCI Contexts, or Bitbucket secured variables.

 Run in your pipeline

-Add the build step or job, pick a test pack, set your quality gate, and let CI handle the rest.
-Each plugin emits JUnit XML and JSON artifacts.
+Add the build step, job, or API call, pick a test pack, set your quality gate, and let CI handle the rest.
+The Jenkins and Azure DevOps plugins return JUnit XML and JSON artifacts; the REST API returns JSON.

 Integration FAQs